matthewkeil/full-stack-pattern/README.md

----
-sidebar_position: 1
----

-# FullStack
+# FullNestedStack

-The FullStack is the individual Stack version of the FullStackConstruct.
-FullStack will stand up to 5 Stacks of resources depending on the configuration.
+Check out our full docs site hosted at [https://full-stack-pattern.matthewkeil.com](https://full-stack-pattern.matthewkeil.com).
+That site was hosted with this library.

+FullNestedStack is a cdk Construct that will stand a single stack with up to 4 NestedStacks of resources, and optionally a [Custom::ConfigFile](/docs/constructs/configFile).

 It builds 5 primary components.
-The CoreStack which handles dns and tls/ssl.
-The CognitoStack which handles the auth.
-The CDNStack that hosts the front end, and other static assets, via a globally edge-cached cdn.
-Finally compute is handled by a fully ServerlessStack that optimizes on cost and maximizes the developer experience.
+The CoreNestedStack which handles dns and tls/ssl.
+The CognitoNestedStack which handles the auth.
+The CDNNestedStack that hosts the front end, and other static assets, via a globally edge-cached cdn.
+Finally compute is handled by a fully ServerlessNestedStack that optimizes on cost and maximizes the developer experience.

 You will be running on S3, CloudFront, ApiGateway, Lambda, DynamoDb, and Cognito.